RGraph is a JavaScript charts library based on

 Returns the maximum value in the array.

-Returns the sum of all values in the array.
-You can also pass a single integer, in which case it is simply returned as-is.
+Returns the sum of all of the values in the array.
+You can also pass a single number, in which case it is simply returned as-is.

 Returns a reversal of the given array.